wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/aethum_fire_extinguisher.md

 particles which {c}extinguish any and all flames{} they come in contact with - be they on the ground or on a being.

-This, of course, is only possible by channelling the user's [Aethum](^affinity:aethum), a non-free process.
+This, of course, is only possible by channelling the user's [Aethum](^affinity:aethum).